 3. Paying Off Too Much Too Soon

 Having to rely on your cards again after leaving yourself cash poor is called the "pay-spend-pay" cycle.
 The key to avoiding this trap is making sure that your debt payments are at a level that you can reasonably afford and that leaves you with enough to cover your other expenses and savings contributions.
-“It’s important to find a balance between debt pay-down and day-to-day savings that allows for sustainable spending and gets the debt paid off in a timely manner," Barney says.

 4. Paying Off Debt With Debt